Digizuite/Digizuite.SDK/docs/readme.md

 Welcome to the Digizuite C# SDK documentation.
 At this site you will find documentation on how to use the sdk and some tips and tricks for interacting with the Digizuite in general.

-The source for both the SDK itself, and this documentation can be found at https://github.com/Digizuite/Digizuite.SDK.
 Feel free to file an issue if you find any problems, or have any questions about how to use the SDK.

 ## Getting started
 To get started with the Digizuite SDK, you should first install the Digizuite package from nuget: